ibm-cloud-docs/openshift/openshift_ingress_roks4.md

 ## Planning networking for single or multiple projects
 {: #multiple_projects}

-One Ingress resource is required per project where you have apps that you want to expose.
+One Ingress resource is required for each project that contains apps that you want to expose.
 {: shortdesc}

 ### All apps are in one project
 {: #one-project}

-If the apps in your cluster are all in the same project, you must create one Ingress resource to define the routing rules for the apps that you want to expose.
+If all the apps in your cluster are in the same project, create one Ingress resource to define the routing rules for the apps that you want to expose.
 {: shortdesc}

 For example, if you have `app1` and `app2` exposed by services in a development project, you can create an Ingress resource in the project.
 The resource specifies `domain.net` as the host and registers the paths that each app listens on with `domain.net`.